redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 - Less remediation (refund, cancellation)

-When your goal is to provide content recommendations and related products, you want to present a viewer with related information.
-The result return must be fast.
-You need to be able to distinguish co-occurrences of curated topics or keywords (for example, two products are tagged with the keywords "outdoor furniture").
-You want to return curated or promoted product combinations.
-The results must derive from analytics or recommendation models but be cached in a database.
-And you want to return model-driven associations produced by executing the model on a variety of inputs gathered on demand.
-You need faceted search algorithms to find top related products.

 To solve this problem, deep-learning models are used in front of RediSearch for named entity recognition to identify and categorize key information or entities in text.
 Relevant details are captured as RediSearch hashes/RedisJSON documents.
 Categories are stored as tags (facets).